6 Lessons from Bali to Help Create a Better World

 Tri Hita Karana, which roughly translates to “the three sources of good,” is the central philosophy of Balinese life.
 The three sources – harmony between people, harmony with nature and harmony with a higher power – are visible everywhere in Balinese life, from Balinese pitching in at their community center or helping neighbors (harmony between people), blessing ceremonies for rice fields and water sources (harmony with nature), and the thousands of offerings and ceremonies performed daily in reverence of spirits (harmony with a higher power).

-Many of the activities on our Bali trip focus on at least one of these elements and demonstrate how the Balinese balance between the spirit, nature, and community.
-My short trip was mainly focused in Ubud, a healing place where people flock to for restorative energies, good spirits, meditation, yoga and indigenous knowledge.
+Many of the activities on our Bali trip focused on at least one of these elements and demonstrate how the Balinese balance between the spirit, nature, and community.
+Our short trip was mainly focused in Ubud, a healing place where people flock to for restorative energies, good spirits, meditation, yoga and indigenous knowledge.

 We enjoyed an early morning herbal walk with Lilir and Westi, who are grandchildren of Balinese healers, to learn about Bali’s native plants and how they’re used for traditional and contemporary Balinese herbal healing in food and body products.
 Westi's parents were farmers who remembered how much healthier the soil was before chemical farming, and he was inspired to help preserve Bali's unique indigenous heritage.